An Adaptive Sampling Sequential Quadratic Programming Method for Equality Constrained Stochastic Optimization: A General Algorithmic Framework

 Our algorithmic framework, \emph{ Adaptive, Inexact, Stochastic SQP} (\texttt{AIS-SQP}), is presented in Algorithm~\ref{alg.adaptiveSQP}.

 \begin{remark} We make the following remarks about Algorithm~\ref{alg.adaptiveSQP}. \begin{itemize}[leftmargin=0.25cm] \item \textbf{Lines \ref{line:comp_g} and \ref{line:conditions}:} For ease of exposition, we leave these two steps arbitrary and specify them later in the paper (Section~\ref{sec.analysis}).
-We assume that gradient approximations of arbitrary accuracy can be computed, and that the linear system can be solved iteratively and to arbitrary accuracy.
+We assume that gradient approximations of arbitrary accuracy can be computed, and that the linear system~\eqref{eq.system} can be solved iteratively and to arbitrary accuracy.
 In Section~\ref{sec.practical}, we present a practical adaptive sampling strategy and a mechanism for solving the linear system inexactly. \item \textbf{Lines~\ref{line:conditions}(a) and \ref{line:conditions}(b):} Lemma~\ref{lem.algorithm_well_defined} (below) shows that the algorithm is well defined, and that Line~\ref{line:conditions} will terminate in either $(a)$ or $(b)$.
 One could enforce a simpler condition on the solution to the linear system, however, this simpler condition would come at the cost of having to solve the linear system exactly if/when the iterates are feasible.
 In the special case where $\|c_k\|_1=0$, by Assumptions~\ref{ass.H} and~\ref{ass.residual} (presented below; pertaining to the linear system solutions) and \eqref{eq.system_stochastic}, Line~\ref{line:conditions} of Algorithm~\ref{alg.adaptiveSQP} is guaranteed to terminate in case $(a)$.
-The additional condition in case $(a)$ is added for technical reasons discussed in Section~\ref{sec.analysis}.
-Intuitively, if the additional condition holds, then sufficient progress can be made in terms of minimizing the objective function, and thus progress can be made without modifying the merit parameter. \item \textbf{Merit parameter update:} If Line \ref{line:conditions} terminates due to the condition $(a)$, then Line \ref{line.tau_update} is skipped.
-If Line~\ref{line.tau_update} is triggered, then the merit parameter is potentially updated to ensure \eqref{eq.merit_model_reduction_lower_stochastic} is satisfied. \item \textbf{Step size selection:} The step size selection strategy \eqref{eq:alpha_min_stoch}--\eqref{eq:alpha_opt_stoch} depends on Lipschtiz constants ($L$ and $\Gamma$), or estimates of these quantities.
+The additional condition in case $(a)$ is added for technical reasons discussed in Section~\ref{sec.analysis}. \item \textbf{Merit parameter update:} If Line \ref{line:conditions} terminates and condition $(a)$ is satisfied, then the merit parameter is not updated.
+Otherwise, the merit parameter value is updated via \eqref{eq.merit_parameter_trial}--\eqref{eq.tau_update} to ensure \eqref{eq.merit_model_reduction_lower_stochastic} is satisfied; see Lemma~\ref{lem.model_reduction_cond}. \item \textbf{Step size selection:} The step size selection strategy \eqref{eq:alpha_min_stoch}--\eqref{eq:alpha_opt_stoch} depends on Lipschtiz constants ($L$ and $\Gamma$), or estimates of these quantities.
 If one knows the Lipschitz constants, one could simply set $L_k = L$ and $\Gamma_k = \Gamma$ for all $k\in\mathbb{N}$.
 If such Lipschitz constants are unknown, as is the case more often than not, one can approximate these constants following the approaches proposed in \cite{BeraCurtRobiZhou21,FrieSchm12,BollByrdNoce18}.
-See Section \ref{sec.practical} for details of our practical implementation. \item \textbf{Comparison to other algorithms:} The step computation, merit parameter update, and step size selection mechanisms are similar to those proposed in \cite{BeraCurtRobiZhou21,CurtRobiZhou21,BeraCurtOneiRobi21}.
+To simplify the analysis (Section~\ref{sec.analysis}) we assume the Lipschitz constants are known. \item \textbf{Comparison to other algorithms:} The step computation, merit parameter update, and step size selection mechanisms are similar to those proposed in \cite{BeraCurtRobiZhou21,CurtRobiZhou21,BeraCurtOneiRobi21}.
 However, there are some key differences, primarily due to the fact that in this work we assume that the accuracy in the gradient approximations can be controlled as the optimization progresses.
 Similar to \cite{CurtRobiZhou21}, the linear system is solved inexactly, but with a simpler approach that does not require an explicit step decomposition. \end{itemize} \end{remark}